 Currently, we derive the majority of our revenue from our diagnostic test solutions.
-Our diagnostic business generates revenue and engages with healthcare professionals working with patients primarily through our Reproductive Health/Women's Health and Pediatrics/NICU solutions.
+Our diagnostic business generates revenue and engages with healthcare professionals working with patients primarily through reproductive and women's health, pediatric, hereditary cancer screening and rare disease for children and adults.

-Our Reproductive Health/Women's Health solutions sequence and analyze an industry-leading number of genes and use interpretive information tools to translate raw sequencing and clinical data efficiently and accurately into digestible clinical reports that guide decision-making by patients and physicians.
-These solutions also include Sema4 Signal Hereditary Cancer, which determines if a patient carries an inherited genetic change that increases the risk of cancer or informs on cancer treatment.
+Our reproductive and women's health solutions sequence and analyze an industry-leading number of genes and use interpretive information tools to translate raw sequencing and clinical data efficiently and accurately into digestible clinical reports that guide decision-making by patients and physicians.
+As described below, we have announced plans to exit this business.
+The reproductive and women's health solutions also included Hereditary Cancer genetic testing, which determines if a patient carries an inherited genetic change that increases the risk of cancer or informs on cancer treatment.
+We will continue to offer this testing and the testing will be performed out of our existing GeneDx laboratory facility in Gaithersburg, MD.

-Our Pediatrics/NICU offerings include testing solutions for children, both inpatient in the neonatal intensive care unit (NICU) and pediatric intensive care unit (PICU) and outpatient for developmental delay and neurodevelopmental delay as well as rare disease for children and adults.
-We have the industry-leading exome, which includes comprehensive CNV (copy number variation) analysis and have an extensive database of over 375,000 clinically sequenced exomes and more than two million structured phenotypes.
+Our pediatric and rare disease offerings through GeneDx include testing solutions for children, both inpatient in the neonatal intensive care unit (NICU) and pediatric intensive care unit (PICU) and outpatient for developmental delay and neurodevelopmental delay as well as rare disease for children and adults.
+We have the industry-leading exome, which includes comprehensive CNV (copy number variation) analysis and have an extensive database of over 400,000 clinically sequenced exomes and more than two million structured phenotypes.